-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Almonty Industries Inc. as at September 30, 2012 and 2011 and its financial performance and its cash flows for the year ended September 30, 2012 and the period from June 9, 2011 to September 30, 2011 in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Almonty Industries Inc. as at September 30, 2013 and 2012 and its financial performance and its cash flows for the years ended September 30, 2013 and 2012 in accordance with International Financial Reporting Standards.